DouglasFreshHabian/H0stnam3/README.md

 Applying new hostname: pearl
 _______________________________________________________

-Successfully changed the hostname to :pearl!
+Successfully changed the hostname to : pearl!
 _______________________________________________________

 Do you want to restart your shell session now? (y/n): y
 ---------------------------------------------------->
 Bonus Tip!
 Here's another way to get the hostname:
   Command: sysctl kernel.hostname
-  Output:
+  Output: 🐾
                       __
    ___  ___ ___ _____/ /
   / _ \/ -_) _ `/ __/ /